-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 8863, 7362," on page 107 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)", that step must be performed only by a trained service technician.
+- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 3, "Parts listing, Type 8878 and 8879," on page 97 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

 Symptom Action The number of serial ports that are identified by the operating system is less than the number of installed serial ports.
 Make sure that: Each port is assigned a unique address in the Configuration/Setup Utility program and none of the serial ports is disabled.
-The serial-port adapter, if you installed one, is seated properly.
+The serial-port adapter (if one is present) is seated correctly.
 Reseat the serial port adapter.
-3. Replace the serial port adapter.
+Replace the serial port adapter.
 A serial device does not work.
-Make sure that: Reseat the following components: Failing serial device Serial cable Remote Supervisor Adapter II SlimLine, if present I/O board Replace the components listed in step 2 one at a time, in the order shown, restarting the server each time.
+Make sure that: The device is compatible with the server.
+The serial port is enabled and is assigned a unique address.
+The device is connected to the correct port (see "Internal LEDs, connectors, and jumpers" on page 8).
+Reseat the following components: Failing serial device Serial cable Remote Supervisor Adapter II SlimLine (if one is present) I/O board Replace the components listed in step 2 one at a time, in the order shown, restarting the server each time.